SamRusss/TF2HUD/README.md

 # TF2HUD
-My personal custom Hud for Team Fortress 2, and to help learn about GitHub
+My personal custom Hud for Team Fortress 2.
+This project is also intended to help me learn about GitHub.